Barber Job Description

 - Celebrity Barber

-The Bureau of labor Statistics estimates that the number of barber/hairdresser/cosmetologist jobs will grow by 14% through the year 2020, or about as fast as average compared to other occupations.
-This could mean more than 100,000 new jobs introduced this decade, putting the national number of jobs at over 812,000 for this line of work.
-The states that employ the most barbers and hairstylists in the U.S. are Texas, New York, California, New Jersey and Indiana according to the BLS in 2012.
-The metro areas that have the highest employment level are the New York City, Wichita Falls and Phoenix areas.
+The Bureau of labor Statistics estimates that the number of barber/hairdresser/cosmetologist jobs will grow by 13% through the year 2022, or about as fast as average compared to other occupations.
+This could mean thousands of new jobs introduced this decade.
+The states that employ the most barbers in the U.S. are Texas, New York, California, Washington and Georgia according to the BLS (2015).
+The metro areas that have the highest employment level are the New York City, Houston and Los Angeles areas.

 The salary of a barber will depend on what part of the coutry you work in, how many years of experience you have, whether you work for yourself or for a barbershop, and several other factors.
-But the average salary for barbers across the nation, according to the Bureau of Labor Statistics May 2012 data, was $13/23 per hour before tips.
-The national salary range for barbers is between $17,110 and $43,420 before tips, and the mean annual wages fall around $27,520 per year before tips.
+But the average salary for barbers across the nation, according to the Bureau of Labor Statistics (2015), was $13.67 per hour before tips with a mean annual wage of $28,430 annually.